Card fraud is still a common occurrence and can be devastating and time consuming to rectify.

 Never let your card out of your sight

 When you are paying your bill and you choose to pay via credit or debit card, you’ll want to make sure that your card is swiped in front of you.
 Most establishments now have wireless card processors that can be brought to your table so they can swipe your card right there.
-However, the countertop card machine page on Worldpay shows how some machines still require a phone line and Ethernet cable to be able to process payments.
+However, the countertop card machine page on FIS shows how some machines still require a phone line and Ethernet cable to be able to process payments.
 Even though these machines generally comply with the Payment Card Industry Security Standard (PCI-DSS), malicious employees may take down your card information while out of sight.
 If an establishment doesn’t have a wireless card processor, join the attendant when they go to the counter to swipe your card to ensure that nothing untoward is happening.

 Managing your bills right